nkoep/nkoep.net/posts/random-forest-regressor.md

 ## Prediction via Ensembles of Trees

+As alluded to before, random forests are conceivably simple to apply in practice.
+Given an ensemble of trained decision tree regressors, ensemble methods such as random forests simply combine the individual predictions into a concensus prediction of the entire ensemble.
-In a classification task, this is a true majority vote, i.e., the most commonly predicted class among all trees wins, whereas in the context of regression, the predictions of each tree are averaged to form the final prediction of the random forest.
+In a classification task, this is a simple majority vote, i.e., the most commonly predicted class among all trees wins, whereas in the context of regression, the target predictions of each tree are averaged to form the final prediction of the ensemble.
+More concretely, consider a family of decision trees $\family =
+\setpred{\function{f_i}{\R^\nfeat}{\R}}{i = 1, \ldots, \nest}$.
+Given an unseen observation $\vmx \in \R^\nfeat$, the random forest regressor returns
+$$
+  \yhat
+  = \frac{1}{\nest} \sum_{i=1}^\nest f_i(\vmx).
+$$
+And that's all there is to it.
+Since all trees are created independently from each other (as we will discuss next), each tree's prediction contributes equally to the final prediction.
+This is in stark contrast to some of the more advanced methods we'll be looking at in future posts, where different members of the ensemble might have more influence on the final result than others.

 ## Seeing the Random Forest for the Decision Trees